Robdboer/Multilingual-Feature-Extractors-Study/README.md

 pip install asreview
 ```

-Also install makita, insights by:
+Also install essential add-ons for ASReview by:

 ```bash
 pip install asreview-makita